Student Rights and Responsibilities

 The Code of Student Conduct and the student conduct process apply to the conduct of individual students, both undergraduate and graduate, including all UNA-affiliated student organizations.
 For the purposes of student conduct, the University considers an individual to be a student when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in the University.

-- Any situation where it appears that the student’s conduct may present a danger or threat to the health or safety of him/herself or others; and/or
+- Any situation where it appears that the student’s conduct may present a danger or threat to the health or safety of themselves or others; and/or

 - Any situation that significantly impinges upon the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder; and/or